September 30, 2024

 Fast and Easy Visa Application Process

-Foreign retirees can apply for a Retirement Visa in Colombia to get legal residency.
+Foreign retirees can apply for a Retirement Visa in Chile to get legal residency.
 There is also the potential to apply for Chilean citizenship in 5 years.

 The Retirement Visa initiative in Chile allows individuals with a reliable pension or passive income to reside in the country for a duration of up to 2 years.
 To qualify for the Retirement/Rentista (Leasers) Visa, applicants undergo a relatively uncomplicated process that centers on establishing a sustainable income source.
 The key requisites encompass showcasing a recurring passive income, which may derive from pensions in the applicant's home country, rental income from owned real estate properties, or earnings from financial investments such as annuities, dividends, and royalties.